A Complete Guide to Understanding and Controlling Different Types of Algae in Ponds

 Nutrient levels: High nutrient levels, particularly nitrogen and phosphorus, fuel algae growth.
 These nutrients can come from various sources, including decaying organic matter, fish waste, and runoff from fertilised lawns.
 Regularly remove debris from the pond and avoid overfeeding fish to minimise nutrient buildup.

 Water chemistry: Imbalanced water chemistry, such as high pH or alkalinity, canAqua One QuickDrop Ammonia NH3 Test Kit create favorable conditions for algae growth.
-Test your pond's waterregularly and make necessary adjustments to maintain optimal water chemistry for the desired aquatic life.
+Test your pond's water regularly and make necessary adjustments to maintain optimal water chemistry for the desired aquatic life.

 By addressing these underlying causes, you can create an environment that is less conducive to algae growth and maintain a healthier pond ecosystem.